agfline/LibAAF/README.md

 > *LibAAF is currently a work in progress and is far from beeing production ready.*

 **LibAAF** is a C coded library for AAF file handling.
-The AAF beeing a quite complex file format, the main goal here is to get an easy-to-implement FOSS solution.
+The AAF beeing a quite complex file format, the main goal here is to get an easy-to-implement, audio oriented, FOSS solution.

 The library is composed of three parts :